 Ingredient Substitutions

-• Breadcrumbs: homemade breadcrumbs boast a looser texture than store-bought breadcrumbs which makes for juicer meatballs.
-You may, however, substitute with ยฝ cup panko breadcrumbs.
+- Breadcrumbs: Homemade breadcrumbs have a looser texture than store-bought breadcrumbs, resulting in juicier meatballs.
+You may, however, substitute with ½ cup panko breadcrumbs.

-• Acini di pepe: you should be able to find this round pasta in most grocery stores or you can Amazon it.
+- Acini di pepe: You can find this round pasta in most grocery stores or on Amazon.
 If you cannot find acini de pepe, you may substitute with orzo pasta; my last choices would be ditalini or small shells.

-• Spinach: you may substitute with escarole, kale or endive.
-If you do so, you will want to add them to the soup when you add the pasta because they take longer to cook than spinach, which wilts almost instantly.
-You may also use frozen spinach but it has a different feel/texture than fresh spinach, so it comes down to personal preference.
+- Spinach: you may substitute with escarole, kale, or endive.
+If you do so, add them to the soup along with the pasta, as they take longer to cook than spinach, which wilts almost instantly.
+You may also use frozen spinach, but it has a different feel/texture than fresh spinach, so it comes down to personal preference.
 If using frozen spinach, use about 8-10 oz.
-You will want to thaw the spinach (can be done in the microwave), and add it at the very end, then just warm through for a minute or so.
+You will want to thaw the spinach (can be done in the microwave) and add it at the very end, then warm it through for a minute or so.

 Do I have to brown the meatballs first?